 Natural flea & tick control for your dog

-Flea control can be very difficult once an infestation has started to take over, but if you work dilligently and frequently you can erradicate the flea population within your home and yard.
+Flea control can be very difficult once an infestation has started to take over, but if you work diligently and frequently you can eradicate the flea population within your home and yard.
 There are many natural options that are very effective in flea, tick, and pest control, some of them are:

-- Apple Cider Vinegar – The smell of vinegar alone, is enough to repel a mosquito, but apple cider vinegar is more than just a repellent.
+- Raw Apple Cider Vinegar – The smell of vinegar alone, is enough to repel mosquitoes, but apple cider vinegar is more than just a repellent.
 It is a natural conditioner to the skin and hair.
 It is also great for adding shine and luster to the coat.
-A really great way to utilize ACV to repel bugs, is to steep apple cider vinegar in rosemary, lavender, neem leaf, and/or other bug repelling herbs for two weeks, shaking the jar daily.
+A really great way to utilize ACV to repel bugs is to steep the apple cider vinegar in rosemary leaf, lavender buds, neem leaf, and/or other bug repelling herbs for two weeks, shaking the jar daily.
 Strain herbs from the ACV and spray onto your dog.
 Allow to dry and do not rinse!
 Works great on people too and is safe on and around children as well.

 - Herbs – There are quite a few options that you can utilize herbally for your pets.
 You can make a great flea dip with a strongly steeped herbal bath tea!
 Simply pick your bug repelling herbs, steep them until the water is cool and either pour or spray all over your dog, saturating his coat.
 Let air dry without rinsing!
 You can also steep some olive/coconut oil in these herbs just like you would for healing salves and dab this herbal oil behind the ears and on other pressure points.
 Some of these herbs that you can use to repel bugs from your pup – peppermint, eucalyptus leaf, clove (it is safe to use clove like this but NOT SAFE to use clove essential oil), citrus (lemons/oranges), neem leaf, rosemary, garlic (this is safe for external application when steep in oil, but not safe to give to dogs internally), sage, lavender, and lemongrass.